 The New AvengerFanfiction

 Everything's different now, after the Giant War.
-So even after arriving home Percy can't tell anyone the truth; not his mom, not his new, rather odd, neighbor, not the friends he makes all together to quickly and too well.
-But the truth always hurts...
+So even after arriving home Percy can't tell anyone the truth; not his mom, not his new, rather odd, neighbor, not the friends that he's afraid to be close to.
+But the truth always hurts and somehow...